1dv032/syllabus/lectures/part_1/03_Cloud/slides.md

 ## Definition
 > Cloud computing is a model for enabling ubiquitous, convenient, *on-demand* network access to a *shared pool* of configurable computing resources (e.g., networks, servers, storage, applications, and services) that can be rapidly provisioned and released with minimal management effort or service provider interaction.
 This cloud model is composed of five essential characteristics, three service models, and four deployment models.

-Source - [NIST (National Institute of Standards and Technology) Definition(http://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-145.pdf)] <br>Mell and Grance
+Source - [NIST (National Institute of Standards and Technology) [Definition](http://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-145.pdf)] - Mell and Grance

 <!-- {_style="text-align: center; font-size:40%"} -->

 --
 ## Characteristics
 * On-demand self-service
   * A customer can get computing capabilities (server time, network storage) automatically without human interaction with the service provider.
 * Broad network access